viebel/blog.klipse.tech/_posts/2016-04-02-truth-in-cljs.md

 Boolean(Math.sqrt(-1)) // false
 ~~~

-In any "noraml" programming language, `0` and `""` should be truthy.
+In any "normal" programming language, `0` and `""` should be truthy.
 You could argue about `Math.sqrt(-1)`...

 On the opposite, `Clojure`'s conception of the truth is completly well defined.